 You can add resource filters in the Argus configuration files under the filter parameters.
 The rule engine evaluates rules sequentially; when the first rule is met and is evaluated as true, the rule engine breaks the rules evaluation, and the resource is excluded.
-A set of rules are grouped according to resource types.

 Following is the sample configuration:

 |If the name of the pods and deployments contains |